steemit/devportal/_tutorials-javascript/steemlogin.md

 #### 2. Initialize Steemlogin<a name="init-sc"></a>

 Once you have setup account for new application, you can setup application with Steemlogin authentification and API processes.
-To do that, you will need to install `sc2-sdk` nodejs package with `npm i sc2-sdk`.
+To do that, you will need to install `steemlogin` nodejs package with `npm i steemlogin`.
 Within application you can initialize Steemlogin

 > `app` - is account name for application that we have created in Step I.3, `callbackURL` - is Redirect URI that we have defined in Step I.4, `scope` - permissions application is requiring/asking from users

-Now that `sc2-sdk` is initialized we can start authentication and perform simple operations with Steemlogin.
+Now that `steemlogin` is initialized we can start authentication and perform simple operations with Steemlogin.

 #### 3. Login URL<a name="login-url"></a>